Skip to main content

 Projects

 The overall goal of our translational research program is to develop novel therapeutics and pharmacologically-driven strategies for improving the treatment of cancer patients.
-There are three major project areas:
+There are two major project areas:

-These projects exploit the high affinity and selectivity for protein hormones to carry cancer therapeutics to gynecologic malignancies that over-express their receptors.
+These projects exploit the high affinity and selectivity for protein hormones and receptor ligands to carry cancer therapeutics to solid tumors and leukemias that over-express the LGR4, LGR5, and LGR6 receptors.